 Nevada Drug Court is a rehab program used as an alternative to prison in some narcotics cases.
 Nevada began using Drug Courts in 1992, and thousands of people have since done it.

 What are the benefits of doing Drug Court in Las Vegas, NV?

-Drug Court allows you to go on with your normal life because you don't have to go to prison.
+Drug Court allows you to go on with your normal life because you do not have to go to prison.

-Completing drug court also means you won't get a conviction on your criminal record.
+Completing drug court also means you will not get a conviction on your criminal record.
 This will improve your chances of getting jobs in the future.